 Leleux's teammate, triple jumper Colleen Felix, also grabbed her second consecutive SEC indoor title in the triple jump during her final year with the Lady Bulldogs.

 In 2011, Kyprianou guided eight Georgia team members to the Nationals as the Lady Bulldogs swept the triple jump at the SEC Indoor and Outdoor Championships.
 He had four All-Americans during the 2011 seasons.
 Six of Kyprianou's student-athletes qualified for the 2010 NCAA Championships.
-His crew has accounted for 62 new or improved spots in the indoor and outdoor school record books and has recorded eight SEC titles and five school records.
 Kyprianou led his group to score a combined 46 points at the 2011 and then again at the 2012 SEC Outdoor Championships.

 Internationally, Kyprianou had Tommy Barrineau compete at the 2011 European Cup and World University Games in the multi-events and he led Shakeema Welsch to an indoor USATF triple jump title.
 In fact, Kyprianou had four different athletes qualify for four different 2010 national teams.

-Kyprianou has also developed Georgia into a "decathlon/heptathlon powerhouse" of sorts in his short tenure.
+Kyprianou has continued to develop Georgia into a "decathlon/heptathlon powerhouse" of sorts in his tenure.
 Cory Holman exploded for a school record score of 5,873 points in the heptathlon to take sixth and earn an All-America certificate at the 2012 NCAA Indoor Championships.
 A year earlier, All-American Michael Ayers scored 7,903 points to finish sixth in the decathlon at the 2011 NCAA Championships as Georgia joined Texas as the only schools having two decathletes at the national meet.